Iperf

-Iperf is open-source software written in C, and it runs on various platforms including Linux, Unix and Windows (either natively or inside Cygwin).
+iperf is open-source software written in C, and it runs on various platforms including Linux, Unix and Windows (either natively or inside Cygwin).
 The availability of the source code enables the user to scrutinize the measurement methodology.

-Iperf is a compatible reimplementation of the ttcp program that was developed at the National Center for Supercomputing Applications at the University of Illinois by the Distributed Applications Support Team (DAST) of the National Laboratory for Applied Network Research (NLANR), which was shut down on December 31, 2006, on termination of funding by the United States National Science Foundation.
+iperf is a compatible reimplementation of the ttcp program that was developed at the National Center for Supercomputing Applications at the University of Illinois by the Distributed Applications Support Team (DAST) of the National Laboratory for Applied Network Research (NLANR), which was shut down on December 31, 2006, on termination of funding by the United States National Science Foundation.

 iperf3

-Iperf3 is a rewrite of iperf from scratch to create a smaller, simpler code base.
-It also includes a library version which enables other programs to use the provided functionality.
-Another change is that iperf3 is single threaded while iperf2 is multi-threaded.
-Iperf3 was started in 2009, with the first release in January 2014.
-Iperf3 is not backwards compatible with iperf2.
+iperf3 is a rewrite of iperf from scratch to create a smaller, simpler code base. iperf3 was started in 2009, with the first release in January 2014. iperf3 is not backwards compatible with iperf2. iperf3 also includes a library version which enables other programs to use the provided functionality. iperf3 is single threaded while iperf2 is multi-threaded.

-Iperf3 doesn't officially support Windows, only Linux.
-Vivien Guéant did compile it to Windows back in 2016 but hasn't been maintained since.

-A user of Neowin, Budman has since been compiling the latest Windows versions of Iperf and maintains them on his server.

-CurrentLinux versions information and builds are still actively developed.